*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Sadly, what a lot of people may not realize is that many items – mainly clothes, may actually get sent to a landfill and not to a Goodwill store for resale.
 In addition, many of the clothes that are donated to Goodwill also seem to find their way overseas which not many people know – or would be happy about.

-I find this so upsetting as I do not want native workers to lose their jobs so I decided to stop donating our used clothing to Goodwill.
-It’s not limited to Goodwill though; other big thrift stores do the same thing.
+I find this so upsetting as I do not want native workers to lose their jobs so I decided, for the time being, to stop donating.

 What Is Goodwill?